sanajitjana/leetcode/p/1733-minimum-number-of-people-to-teach/README.md

-# Minimum Number of People to Teach - [Link](https://leetcode.com/problems/minimum-number-of-people-to-teach/)
+# Minimum Number of People to Teach - <a href="https://leetcode.com/problems/minimum-number-of-people-to-teach/" target="_blank">Link</a>

 ## Question Description
 You are given n languages numbered from 1 to n, and for each user, a list of languages they know.
 Some pairs of users are friends but might not share a common language.
 You can teach one language to some users so that all friends can communicate.
 Return the minimum number of users you need to teach.